 Smoke and Mirrors by Mike Costa and Jon Armstrong, illustrated by Ryan Browne, with color assistance by Aaron Daly and letters by Robbie Robbins.

 Ethan’s growing up in a world powered by magic.
 It makes lights, cars, washing machines, and computers work.
 He’s pretty gifted with it himself, but what he’s really interested in is the guy in Tobin Square who’s doing some *other* kind of magic that Ethan doesn’t understand.
 Yet.

-This is a really interesting book combining “real” magic and stage magic, as well as friendship and fighting evil.
+This is an interesting book combining “real” magic and stage magic, as well as friendship and fighting evil.
 I wish this would have been an ongoing series, because I really wanted to know what happened next for these characters!
 But it does have an ending, so I’m trying to count my blessings.

 You can read a preview of Smoke and Mirrors at USA Today

 My long wait for this next one was rewarded a thousand times over: Umbral by Antony Johnston, co-created and illustrated by Christopher Mitten, with additional art by painters John Rauch and Jordan Boyd, and Thomas Mauer.

 Rascal is a girl thief in the city of Strakhelm, where horrible monsters called Umbral murder the royal family and assume their identities... then start working their way through other powerful citizens.
 (There's a LOT of blood!)
 Rascal got into the middle of it by stealing the Oculus gem from the palace while the Umbral were starting their spree, and now they're after her!

 I am sooooo happy that Antony Johnston and Christopher Mitten are back together again!
 They're the creative team that launched Wasteland, one of my favorite post-apocalyptic comics.
 And seeing Mitten's art colored by such amazing painters has been like a dream.

 Also, Rascal's hair is FANTASTIC.